Ali Raza

 (Al-Tirmidhi)

-Here are the common benefits of Zakat and Sadaqah:
+Here are the three similarities between Zakat and Sadaqah:

 Give Zakat